-- Meet enrollment requirements.

-- Be accepted for enrollment.

-- Be an active student in an eligible program.

-- Have a high school diploma, the recognized equivalent of a high school diploma such as the general educational development certificate (GED) or has completed homeschooling at the secondary level as defined by state law.

-- Be a U.S. citizen or eligible non-citizen.

-- Cannot be in default on a Title IV loan.

-- Cannot owe a refund on a Title IV grant.
+- Meet enrollment requirements. - Be accepted for enrollment. - Be an active student in an eligible program. - Evidence of completion of a high school diploma, home-schooling program at the secondary level as defined by state law, or a General Education Development (GED) certificate or an equivalent; - Be a U.S. citizen or eligible non-citizen. - Meet all other DOE and Title IV requirements.